 Meredith is designated as a Teaching Fellows Institution by the North Carolina Teaching Fellows Commission.
 The Fellows Program, established by the North Carolina General Assembly, offers incentives to encourage talented students to pursue teaching careers in the state.
 In exchange for a commitment to teach in North Carolina public schools for a minimum of four years upon graduation, Teaching Fellows receive a scholarship/loan award, which is matched by the college.
 Meredith Teaching Fellows receive specialized advising and are invited to enroll in Honors courses.
-If you are an outstanding young woman who has decided that teaching is your career choice, then our Teaching Fellows Program may be your wisest choice.
-See page 50.
+If you are an outstanding young woman who has decided that teaching is your career choice, the Teaching Fellows Program may be ideal for you.
+See page 51.